 Since the start of the COVID-19 outbreak, UNHCR teams have been committed to supporting collective efforts to prevent and contain transmissions of the virus, and avoid an overstretching of the health system which could be caused by a surge in cases needing hospitalization.

-UNHCR’s COVID-19 support to hospitals will cover 800 additional beds and 100 additional ICU beds in total, including ventilators and other advanced equipment, as well as medicine stocks.
-Since February, UNHCR teams deployed all efforts to build dedicated hospital expansion facilities or rehabilitate existing unused sections and refurbish them with new medical equipment.
-The latter will remain the property of the hospitals after the pandemic, with the aim to cure many more patients long after COVID-19.
+- UNHCR supported hospitals with additional hospital beds and ICU beds, including ventilators and other advanced equipment, as well as medicine.
+Since the onset of the pandemic, UNHCR teams have been working tirelessly to either build dedicated hospital expansion facilities or rehabilitate existing unused sections and refurbish them with new medical equipment.
+The latter remained the property of the hospitals, with the aim to cure many more patients long after COVID-19.

 - Access to basic hygiene items: Sanitary kits were distributed in refugee settings (informal settlements, non-residential and collective shelters), reaching more than 432,264 persons.